cloudify-cosmo/docs.getcloudify.org/content/guide-proxy.md

 # Overview

-This guide will quickly explain how to bootstrap and install a simple blueprint using proxy machine in Openstack.
+This guide will quickly explain how to install a simple blueprint using proxy machine in Openstack.

 All http requests from the manager and the agents will pass through the proxy machine.